JThomas-Houl/Sparta_UI_Testing/selenium_RSPEC/lib/README.md

 ## Test

-To run the rspec tests simply run `rspec` from the root of the project:-
+To run the rspec tests simply run `rspec` command from the root of the project in terminal:-

 ```bash
 rspec